If you run an eCommerce store – you can start reaping the benefits of the Product Schema type and keep up with your competition.

 Enter the URL of the brand in this field.

-Enter the Manufacturer Part Number of the product.
+Enter the Manufacturer’s Part Number of the product.

 If there is another data type available in Schema.org documentation to describe the product, you can add the data type in this field.
 You can also add a link to external vocabulary like Wikidata or Wikipedia that describes the product.

 Enable this option to add the manufacturer details for the product.
-When you enable this option, Rank Math will include your Organization data from Local SEO settings as manufacturer info.
+Rank Math will include your Organization data from Local SEO settings as manufacturer info when you enable this option.

-Enter the offers details of the products in the various fields as shown below:
+Offers data is not required for Editorial Reviews.
+Enter the offer details of the products in the various fields as shown below:

 The various fields are: